aedart/athenaeum/docs/archive/current/flysystem/db/deduplication.md

 # Data Deduplication

-Imagine that you are building a small application that allows users to upload small text files containing greeting messages (_or other types of files_).
+Imagine that you are building a small application that allows users to upload small text files containing greetings (_or other types of files_).
-Chances are good that multiple users will upload the exact same greeting messages, as previously uploaded.
+Chances are good that multiple users will upload the exact same greeting messages.
-Thus, your storage will contain duplicates.
+Thus, your storage will eventually contain duplicates.

 To avoid this kind of situation, the database adapter makes use of data deduplication: "_[...] a technique for eliminating duplicate copies of repeating data [...]_" ([_Wiki_](https://en.wikipedia.org/wiki/Data_deduplication))
 Consider the following: